 I just think of this as a core measure, and then I can branch out into all of these other calculations, like time intelligence, moving averages, dynamic grouping, and other different patterns or formula combinations.
 It’s just reusing the patterns over and over again.

-I’m going to drag my Total Quantity measure in the table so we can see the results.
-Now that have this, I can quickly calculate my last year’s quantity.
+I’m going to drag my Total Quantity measure into the table so we can see the results.
+Now that I have this, I can quickly calculate my last year’s quantity.

 I’ll go new measure and I’m going to call this Quantity LY (last year).
 This is where I can use a function called CALCULATE.
 This is the most important function in the DAX formula language.
 It enables you to change the context of a calculation.
 In this measure, I still want to calculate that total quantity, but I want to do it in a previous timeframe.

 In this first example, I’m going to show you this simple function called SAMEPERIODLASTYEAR.
 It does exactly what it says.
 It returns a set of dates and the current selection from the previous year.

 So basically by putting this inside CALCULATE, I’m able to bring my quantity from one timeframe into another timeframe.
 And the SAMEPERIODLASTYEAR function allows me to do it exactly with one year difference.
 I’m going to show you a better combination to use, but I just showed you this one because I don’t want you to get too confused.

 Now, I’ll drag Quantity LY and you see that we’re basically comparing the quantity sold this year on the 1st of January 2016 to what I sold last year, 1st of January 2015.